Please enable JavaScript to view this site.

 Loading without Prompts

 Loading without prompts is faster but requires that you remember the order of the columns in the table.
-When you load without using prompts and not from an ASCII file, the LOAD command provides its own distinctive prompt.
+When you load without using prompts and not from a file, the LOAD command provides its own distinctive prompt.
 The following options can be entered at this prompt: CHECK, NOCHECK, FILL, NOFILL, NUM, and NONUM.

-Loading from an ASCII File
+Loading from an ASCII/CSV File

-Items of data in a line of the ASCII file must be delimited to be properly placed within the columns of a row.
+Items of data in a line of the ASCII/CSV file must be delimited to be properly placed within the columns of a row.
 The delimiter character must be the same as the current delimiter character specified with the SET DELIMIT setting.
 (The default delimiter is a comma.)
 R:BASE also accepts a blank space as a delimiter, regardless of the setting of the DELIMIT setting.

 Data can be loaded in a fixed-field formatted ASCII file with the AS FORMATTED option.
 The column name and the start and end positions within the file must be specified for each value in the row of data that is to be loaded.
 When the start and end positions are specified, the delimiter character does not have any effect because the start and end positions for each column identify the data.